jetsonhacks/installLibrealsense/README.md

 The Jetson TX1 enables USB 3.0 by default.

-The Realsense R200 is the only camera tested so far.
+The RealSense R200 is the only camera tested so far.